Courses

 years: 2

 Fees: Full programme fee is €4,800 (€2,400 per academic year).
-This programme qualifies for funding via the Nurturing Skills Learner Fund (NSLF) for the Academic Year 2025-2026.
-Applications to TUS will close on Monday 28th April as the NSLF application process will close on 1st May 2025 through Pobal.
-Please see Fees section below for further information on eligibility and application process.
+This programme qualified for funding via the Nurturing Skills Learner Fund (NSLF) for the Academic Year 2025-2026.
+See Fees section below for funding details for 2026-2027.

 This two-year programme is aimed at staff currently working in the Early Childhood Education and Care sector who are looking to advance their careers by achieving a qualification at degree level.
 The programme aims to equip students with the knowledge, skills and competencies required to fulfill a variety of leadership roles within the Early Childhood Education and Care sector.